 Express consent is permission given by someone on paper or electronically.
 For their consent to be valid, your opt-in language must provide a clear and conspicuous disclosure that they are agreeing to marketing or promotional messages sent via an autodialer (note: 'autodialer' is the the TCPA legalese for our SMS platform).

 Also, you cannot force someone to opt in to your text marketing program by making the opt-in a condition of purchasing property, goods, or services.
 In other words, you can't say "to complete your purchase, please enter your phone number."

-This is kind of complicated—we know.
-Luckily, there some great resources out there for you.
-Here are some of our favorite links from experts in the legal field.
+If you’d like to learn more, there are some great resources out there for you.
+Here are two of our favorite links from experts in the legal field.